-A discussion of the principal risks associated with an investment in the Fund is contained in the Prospectus under the headings "Fund Summary- Principal Investment Strategies" with respect to the Fund, and "Additional Information About the Principal Investment Strategies and Risks."
+A discussion of the principal risks associated with an investment in the Fund is contained in the Prospectus under the headings "Fund Summary- Principal Investment Strategies" and "Additional Information About the Principal Investment Strategies and Risks."
 The discussion below supplements, and should be read in conjunction with, such sections of the Prospectus.